paynl/magento2-plugin/README.md

 ---
 ### Summary

-With this plug-in by Pay.nl you can easily add all desired payment methods to your Magento 2 webshop.
+With this plug-in by PAY. you can easily add all desired payment methods to your Magento 2 webshop.
 Please refer to https://www.pay.nl (Dutch) for an overview of all features and services.

 ##### Available payment methods: